Interviewing leaders

 Nikki Jecks

-“MindinMind gives our audiences an opportunity to join in a conversation with the most innovative child therapists and researchers of our times.
+“MINDinMIND gives our audiences an opportunity to join in a conversation with the most innovative child therapists and researchers of our times.
 I believe it’s so important to create this collective space to share learning and experience that reaches beyond the therapy room and research labs to those who are working alongside our children today as they grow and develop.

 Nikki is an integrative Child and Adolescent Psychotherapist who works with young people and their families in both private practice and in schools.
-She also teaches on an child psychotherapy MA training.
+She also teaches on a child psychotherapy MA training.
 She has previously worked as a journalist for the BBC and NPR and for the United Nations, developing programmes to support victims of gender-based violence.
 Her publication Ending Violence Against Women (2002) has been used to guide international policy, and her documentary on young Asian men’s changing attitudes to feminism was screened at the opening ceremony of the Beijing +5 conference at the UN in New York in 2000.
-In her earlier work as now, she is continues to highlight the importance of connecting to ourselves and others, through our life stories.
+In her earlier work as now, she continues to highlight the importance of connecting to ourselves and others, through our life stories.

 Be the first to hear about our latest interviews and webinars